Zilliqa/zilliqa-developer/products/bridge/README.md

 The MVP bridge will run on a gossip network with validators managed by Zilliqa

 - [ ] **Smart Contracts** - on hardhat (E2E testing & deployment) + foundry (Unit testing + fuzzing)
-  - [ ] Integrate foundry to support effective unit testing on contracts
+  - [x] Integrate foundry to support effective unit testing on contracts
   - [x] Finish remaining TODO tests
   - [x] Update error handling on contracts
+  - [ ] Optional resume callback
   - [ ] Write deployment scripts
     - [ ] Support CREATE2
     - [ ] [Deterministic Deployment Proxy](https://github.com/Arachnid/deterministic-deployment-proxy)
-  - [ ] Integrate mechanism for gas reversal
+  - [x] Integrate mechanism for gas reversal
   - [x] Multichain support - appending chain-ids to event calls
   - [ ] Fuzz + invariant testing
   - [ ] Synchronizing validators cross-chain
   - [x] CI automated testing
+  - [ ] Split bridged incoming and outgoing interfaces
+  - [ ] Gas limit parameters for dispatch and resume
+  - [ ] Remove resume from core part of the protocol
+  - [ ] Update interface to support cross-shard
+  - [ ] Add cross-chain support for contracts
 - [ ] **Off-Chain Validator Nodes** & **Validator Node Lib**
   - Binary and lib would be developed together.
 Lib will be refactored out later to be used for ZQ2
   - [ ] Determine type of connection to use to connect to non-zilliqa chains